nik-rev/countryfetch/CONTRIBUTING.md

 - Improved performance when running `countryfetch` for subsequent invocations
 - Allows `countryfetch` to use the Cache as a fallback when there is no internet connection

+## Building

+The crate ships a `vendored` Open SSL.
+To build this you may need these (which are usually available on most distros out of the box):

+- `perl-FindBin`
+- `perl-IPC-Cmd`